jiajunhuang/blog/_posts/2015-06-22-linux-kernel-development-chapter14.md

 tags: [linux]
 ---

-* The difference comes down to whether the device accesses data randomly
---- in otherwords, whether the device can seek to one position from another.
+* The difference (between character device and block device) comes down to whether the device accesses data randomly --- in otherwords, whether the device can seek to one position from another.

-* The block is an abstraction of the filesystem—filesystems can be accessed only in multiples of a block.Although the physical device is addressable at the sector level, the kernel performs all disk operations in terms of blocks.
+* The block is an abstraction of the filesystem --- filesystems can be accessed only in multiples of a block.Although the physical device is addressable at the sector level, the kernel performs all disk operations in terms of blocks.